 Recognising the significant investment risks posed by climate change, Media Super has also developed a Climate Change Position Statement.
 The statement covers our approach to managing climate change risk across our portfolio and how we’re practically implementing this.

 As a large investor, we recognise our responsibility and ability to positively impact climate change outcomes.
 We have committed to investing $330 million into renewable energy and environmental investments over the next three years, along with local innovation and infrastructure, and our member industries.
 We will be providing six-monthly updates on our progress towards this goal.

 Media Super is a member of the Investor Group on Climate Change, a collaboration of Australian and New Zealand institutional investors focusing on the impact of climate change on the financial value of investments, working towards and efficient transition to a sustainable low-carbon economy.

 In 2018 Media Super divested from any company involved in the production of tobacco and controversial weapons.

 In July 2019, we made the decision to divest from the mining of thermal coal.
-Implementing this exclusion is still in progress (as at August 2019).
+Implementing this exclusion is still in progress.